dineshbarri/ireland-hotel-pricing-ratings-analysis/README.md

 </div>

 This end-to-end data analytics project focuses on analyzing **hotels in Ireland** using real-world data scraped from *Booking.com*.
-The project covers the full lifecycle of a modern data analytics workflow:
+The project covers the full lifecycle of a modern data analytics workflow

-✔ Data Collection through Web Scraping
-✔ Data Cleaning & Preprocessing using Python
-✔ Exploratory Data Analysis using SQL (SSMS)
-✔ Visual Analytics with Power BI
-✔ Final Insights & Business Value Summary

 ---